 In the dawn of the digital age, printing got faster and more easily accessible to everyone.
 Digital Printing made it possible to print straight from a digital file – and all from the comfort of your own home!

 Which brings us back to the future!
-As you can see, print has come a long, long way, but there’s so much more to come!
-With technical advancements coming in thick and fast, there’s a lot to be excited about, specifically the marvel that is 3D Printing!
+As you can see from our brief history of printing, print has come a long way since the first ever printing press - but there’s so much more to come!
+With technical advancements coming thick and fast, there’s a lot to be excited about, especially the marvel that is 3D Printing!
 But that’s for another time…